 Beyond this, if you have a specific question which is not covered in the sources above, you can contact the PSRO with your query.

-All four UK nations: England, Northern Ireland, Scotland and Wales, are participating in the RCP-coordinated ST3 recruitment process.
+All four UK nations: England, Northern Ireland, Scotland and Wales, are participating in the nationally coordinated ST3 recruitment process.

 All ST3 medical speciality posts are recruited for at ST3 level.
 There is no national recruitment into ST4 or higher, however it may still be possible for candidates to enter at an accelerated level.